one-pace/one-pace-wiki/compression-guide.md

 # Raws
 Ideally always go with the raws with the best quality.
 There are multiple factors to look into such as resolution and bitrate but in the end the best compression wins with the best quality.
 Also don't be afraid of file size.
 As long as they're under 1GiB each it's fine.

+# Project settings
+Make sure the project properties in vegas match the raws frame rate and resolution.
+(Ctrl+Enter to check the properties) The field order should be Progressive scan.
+Disable resample mode.
+Turn off adjusting source media.
+No deinterlacing.
+No motion blur.

 # Rendering
 Render with the lossless YUV preset.
 Make sure to match the resolution and frame rate of the raw.
 If the raws have differing frame rates use the higher one.